Achim Albrecht: World Wrestling Federation (1996–1997)

 In September 1996, Albrecht signed a contract with the World Wrestling Federation (WWF).
 He was trained as a professional wrestler by Tom Prichard and Bret Hart alongside Mark Henry and Dwayne "The Rock" Johnson.

 Albrecht made his professional wrestling debut on 30 November 1996, under the ring name "Argo", defeating Dr. X at a house show in Lowell, Massachusetts.
 On 2 December 1996, he was renamed "Brakkus" (also spelled "Brakus", the same name as the antagonist of the 1993 martial arts film Best of the Best 2 portrayed by the German actor and bodybuilder Ralf Möller).

-Albrecht wrestled at WWF house shows and in dark matches throughout late 1996 and 1997, including a dark match at the In Your House 12: It's Time pay-per-view on 15 December 1996.
-His regular opponents included Tony DeVito, Rockabilly, The Sultan and The Jackyl.
+Albrecht wrestled at WWF house shows and in dark matches throughout late 1996 and 1997, including a dark match at the In Your House 12: It's Time pay-per-view on 15 December 1996 where he defeated Dr. X. His regular opponents included Tony DeVito, Rockabilly, The Sultan, Salvatore Sincere and The Jackyl.
 In mid-1997, vignettes began airing to promote Albrecht's debut on WWF television in which he threatened members of the WWF roster such as Vader and Triple H.

+Instead he worked in house shows until November 1997.